intj-t/intj-t/README.md

 <a href="https://www.independent.co.uk/news/world/sony-senses-a-market-in-esp-1577154.html">Sony senses a market in ESP</a>

+<a href="https://www.cnbc.com/2018/04/03/the-real-danger-in-sinclair-broadcasts-fake-news-scandal.html">The real danger in Sinclair Broadcast’s ‘fake news’ scandal</a>

+<a href="https://www.prwatch.org/fakenews/tv-stations">Fake News TV Stations</a>

+#### Burkes Peerage

 <a href="https://www.burkespeerage.com/">Burkes Peerage</a>

 My family has six hereridy titles from the UK.
 I'm a Moore, Chatman(Chapman), Turner, Vaughn, Little and Bright.
 I dont support The 'Downton Abbey Law' it Would Let British Women Inherit Titles.

-<a href="https://www.cnbc.com/2018/04/03/the-real-danger-in-sinclair-broadcasts-fake-news-scandal.html">The real danger in Sinclair Broadcast’s ‘fake news’ scandal</a>

-<a href="https://www.prwatch.org/fakenews/tv-stations">Fake News TV Stations</a>
+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2335822">Restoring Nobility to the Constitution: A Modern Approach to a Founding Principle</a>

+<a href="https://academic.oup.com/gbe/article/8/3/607/2574116">Evolutionary Relationships among Extinct and Extant Sloths: The Evidence of Mitogenomes and Retroviruses</a>

+<a href="https://www.nature.com/articles/ng949z">New genes involved in cancer identified by retroviral tagging</a>

 <a href="https://www.linkedin.com/pulse/demise-comcast-time-warner-cost-schizophrenia-jonathan-l-rubin">The Demise of Comcast-Time Warner: The Cost of Schizophrenia</a>